Inviting people onto Mastodon and the Fediverse

 Groups are special kinds of accounts which share posts on particular topics.
 If you want to post to the group, you just mention the group’s account and your post gets shared with all the group’s followers.
 Click here for more details about groups and how they work.

-When you follow an account, that account will often share interesting posts from others, and pretty soon you’ll be following some of the authors of those shared posts too.
+When you follow an account that account will usually share interesting posts by others, and if you like the posts you can follow the authors of those shared posts too.
 There is no algorithm on Mastodon and the Fediverse, it’s all human beings, and word of mouth is a significant way to discover interesting accounts.

 Browse other people’s follow lists